 Paths

-A path in a graph is a sequence of an odd number of connected graph elements.
+A path in a graph represents a sequential traversal of connected graph elements.
 A path always:

 - starts and ends with a node, and